arthurjis/nplace_llm/flask/README.md

 The server handles the following SocketIO events:

 1. `start_chat`: This event starts a chat session for the user associated with the provided JWT token.
 It creates a new chat session, adds the user to the session, and assigns a chatbot to the session.
 2. `send_message`: This event handles messages sent by a user.
-It checks if the user and chat session exist, then saves the user's message in the database, and simulates a chatbot response.
+It checks if the user and chat session exist, then saves the user's message in the database, and returns a chatbot response.